yashchandak/yashchandak.github.io/_pages/homepage.md

 <br><br>
 ## Recent
+- Our papers on (a) lifelong learning with a changing action set, and (b) RL when all actions are not always available, got accepted at AAAI'20!
 - Our paper on learning action representations got accepted at ICML'19!
 - I will be interning at Adobe Research under [Sridhar Mahadevan](https://people.cs.umass.edu/~mahadeva/Site/About_Me.html) and [Georgios Theocharous](https://research.adobe.com/person/georgios-theocharous/) during Summer 2019.